ponylang/pony-tutorial/generics/generic-constraints.md

 class Foo[A: Any val]
 ```

-Without the constraint the generic must work for all possible capabilities.
+Without the constraint, the generic must work for all possible capabilities.
 Sometimes you don't want to be limited to a specific capability and you can't support all capabilities.
 The solution for this is generic constraint qualifiers.
 These represent classes of capabilities that are accepted in the generic.
 The valid qualifiers are:

 | &#x25B7;        | Capabilities allowed         | Description
 |-----------------|------------------------------|-------------